20shaked20/Elevator_Project/README.md

 # Smart Elevators - Assignment[0]

-> Made by Shaked Levi And Johnatan Ratner.
+> Made by Shaked Levi And Yonatan Ratner.

 >GitHub pages:
 > https://github.com/20shaked20
 > https://github.com/Teklar223

 ### Introduction
-This project is an assigment in an object - oriented course at Ariel University.\
-The project is about online algorithm for smart elevators.\
+This repository is part of an assigment in an object oriented programming course at Ariel University, Specifically the first assignment, and it is about an online algorithm for smart elevators.

 # The difference between offline to online algorithm:

-We did some reading on Wikipedia to find out that the difference between both algorithms is whether the input is available from the start, or it changes dynamically to the user's needs.
-Furthermore, some of the times offline algorithms are more effective in time run complexity.
-However, they can’t solve all the problems, therefore the use of online algorithms.
+Firstly, we must discuss what is an online algorithm, it is an algorithm where we can expect a certain type of input (in our case it is elevator calls), but what we cant know for certain is how many inputs there will be, the amount will vary by nature and an online algorithm is made with this fact in mind.

+On the other hand, an offline algorithm is an algorithm in which we know what input we receive and how much of it, and we can then proceed with that knowledge in mind, Allowing us the luxury of making a simple, if naive, algorithm that almost always works.

+For some problems an offline algorithm is plenty, such as complex mathematical models, or an online store where the owner can set his stock manually (even if this is bad practice), but for our needs we require a dynamic approach since we cannot know beforehand how many people will make elevator calls, or when.

 # Offline algorithm for elevator callings:
-*We need to know beforehand how many people are going to call the elevator.

-For instance: let’s consider a building with 50 tenants, and assume that this number is constant, thus we can learn the schedule of each tenant and assign them elevators based on their needs, assuming these are also static and constant, for example we could ask a tenant how his day looks like and order an elevator to the floors he needs based on that, and then do so for each tenant until we have an optimized elevator routine based off their supposedly static schedule.
+Let’s consider a building with k tenants, and assume that this number is constant, thus we can learn the schedule of each tenant and assign them elevators based on their needs, assuming these are also static and constant, for example we could ask a tenant how his day looks like and order an elevator to the floors he needs based on that, and then do so for each tenant until we have an optimized elevator routine based off their supposedly static schedule.

 Pros:
             -simple